 For our Holy Father, Pope Francis, we pray: Hail Mary...

-For our departed brothers & sisters in faith, we pray: Hail Mary...
+For our departed brothers & sisters, we pray: Hail Mary...

 For the Catholic Church throughout the world, we pray: Hail Mary...